 There is absolutely no need to go on a big pre-travel shopping spree, buying up bottles of shampoo, books, paracetamol, and cute lightweight tops.
 You can get plenty of clothes, books and all the usual brands of toiletries and pharmacy medicine in Asia!
 Why pack a packet of Strepsils just in case you get a sore throat when you can pick them up from a pharmacy when you’re there?
 (The exception of course is any regular medication prescribed by your doctor.)

 Top tips: Support the locals by buying cheap as chips t-shirts, sarongs and shorts at the markets, and make new friends by swapping books with other travellers.

 Mistake #2: Not researching travel insurance providers

 First of all, don’t be foolish enough to think you’re young and you’ll never need travel insurance.
 Second, don’t just buy the cheapest travel insurance you can find.
 Do your research and always read the fine print to ensure it offers ‘backpacker friendly’ coverage.
-By that we mean be sure that your insurance doesn’t suddenly become void the second you take a sip of beer!
+By that, we mean to be sure that your insurance doesn’t suddenly become void the second you take a sip of beer!
 Also check if it covers you for all the countries you might be visiting, as well as for adventure sports like scuba diving or for hiring a motorbike or jet ski.
-(World Nomads insurance is a good backpacker option and covers the widest range of activities and adventures sports.)

 Mistake #3: Eating/drinking something dodgy